abriljordan/ga_blog/docs/extending-productivity/working-with-data.md

 If you want to revert the changes, click the `Gear` button and then choose `Reset`.

 ### Tabular view of the chart
-To drill down to the next level, double click on the chart.
-When you drill down into another level; a new user interface will appear.
+From the existing chart, you can drill down to the next level, by double clicking the chart.

+Values in table form that made the chart possible.
+Spreadsheet style presentation of data.
+It provides an interactive way to explore data points and view row-level data in the grid.

 ### Filter data